Buy Feminized Hemp Seeds For the State of Louisiana CBD Hemp Seeds for Growing in Louisiana

 It is newly legal to grow hemp in Louisiana.
-The USDA approved Louisiana’s Hemp Plan in December 2019, and recently adopted the appropriate regulations.
+The USDA approved Louisiana’s Hemp Plan in December 2019 and recently adopted the appropriate regulations.
 The state initially projected that licensing should begin in time for the 2020 growing season.
-However, due to the COVID-19 crisis, the Department is currently operating under limited capacity.
-As such, hemp licensing delays are inevitable.
-Please contact the Department at [email protected] or 225-925-4863 regarding pending applications.
+Please contact the Department at [email protected] or 225-952-8062 regarding pending applications.

-There are four different hemp licenses available in Louisiana: a Grower License, a Processor License, a Seed Producer License, and a Contract Carrier License.
+Four different hemp licenses are available in Louisiana: a Grower License, a non-consumable Processor License, a Seed Producer License, and a Handler License.
 There are a few distinct differences between the applications.
 However, they all require accurate contact information and background checks with no drug-related misdemeanors within two years and no felonies within ten years.
 Louisiana requires state and federal background checks and a fingerprint card to confirm identity.
-Registrants must submit both the Right to Review Authorization form and the Right to Review Disclosure form with fingerprints for the state background check.
-Additionally, they must submit a History Summary Checks form for their federal background check.
+Applicants must submit an Applicant Processing-Disclosure Bureau of Criminal Identification and Information Form and LDAF Background Check Authorization Form directly to Louisiana State Police.

-New applicants can submit hemp licensing registration at any time, whereas renewal applications have an annual deadline of November 30 at 4:30 pm.
+New applicants can submit hemp licensing registration anytime, whereas renewal applications have an annual deadline of November 30 at 4:30 pm.

 Mandatory Reporting in Louisiana

-Within 15 days after planting the first hemp seed or plant, licensees must submit either a Field Planting Report or a Greenhouse/Indoor Planting Report.
-The forms include information like location ID, varieties planted, the date of planting, and the intended end-use of the hemp material.
+Within 15 days after planting the first hemp seed or plant, licensees must submit a 1st Report of Planting.
+The form requires information including location ID, FSA Lot ID, varieties planted, the date of planting, and the intended end-use of the hemp material.

 Louisiana Hemp Sampling and Testing

-Licensees should expect at least one annual random sample to verify compliance of their industrial hemp crops and materials.
-Growers must submit a Harvest Report with ample time for processing before harvest or a Destruction Report with ample time for processing before harvest.
+Licensees should expect at least one annual random sample to verify compliance with their industrial hemp crops and materials.
+Growers must submit a Harvest Report with ample time for processing before harvest or a Destruction Report with ample time for processing before destruction.
 Note that it is unlawful to harvest or destroy hemp without written approval from the LDAF.

-Growers must harvest hemp crops with proven compliance within 15 days after taking samples.
-If they fail to do so, then an additional test is required along with a fee of $250 per test site.
+Growers must harvest hemp crops with proven compliance within 30 days after taking samples.
+If they fail to do so, an additional test and a fee of $250 per test site are required.

 The Department will issue a Certificate of Analysis for all compliant hemp crops, after which no further action is necessary.
-Should lab results suggest non-compliance, the licensee can request an additional test within ten days.
-If a licensee does not request a re-sample within ten days, or if the sample continues to prove non-compliance, then the corresponding hemp plants are to be destroyed under LDAF supervision according to USDA destruction methods.
+Should lab results suggest non-compliance, the licensee can request an additional test of the remediated material within ten days.
+If a licensee does not request a re-sample of the remediated material within ten days, or if the sample continues to prove non-compliance, then the corresponding hemp plants are to be destroyed under LDAF supervision according to USDA destruction methods.

 Hemp Pesticide Law